COSC3020/reverse-insertion-sort-Kodoka/README.md

 ## Sources

-I used wolframalpha at https://www.wolframalpha.com/ for calculations.
+I used wolframalpha at https://www.wolframalpha.com/ for calculating the sum of the
+average comparisons from the i-th=2 through n-1 elements of an array.

 I got the sum of the first (n-1) numbers from: https://math.stackexchange.com/questions/185728/intuition-on-the-sum-of-first-n-1-numbers-is-equal-to-the-number-of-ways-of-pi